Feast of Saint James: Legends and observances

 According to the legends surrounding his life, it is said that James preached the gospel in Hispania as well as in the Holy Land.
 After his martyrdom at the hands of Herod Agrippa, his followers transported his body by sea to Galicia, where they landed at Iria Flavia, and then carried his remains to Santiago de Compostela for burial.
 The location of the grave was lost to memory, and was believed to be rediscovered by bishop Theodemir of Iria on July 25, 812, during the reign of Alfonso II.

 Due to his purported role in leading a Christian victory in the mythical Battle of Clavijo as James Matamoros (James the Moor-slayer), James is held as patron saint of the Spaniards.
 Because of his role in northern Spain, James is venerated throughout the Basque Country and Galicia where July 25 is a public holiday.

 A traditional pilgrimage called the Way of St James (Camino de Santiago) continuously brings people to the town of Santiago de Compostela and the Santiago de Compostela Cathedral.
-It is the town's largest annual festival, with processions and fireworks.
+It is the town's largest annual festival, with processions and fireworks (Fogos do Apóstolo).
 The cathedral holds a special Mass, and its Botafumeiro may be swung.
 During a Jacobean Holy Year, pilgrims may enter the cathedral through the Holy Door (Porta Santa) to gain a plenary indulgence.